ifsnop/mysqldump-php/README.md

 MySQLDump-PHP is the only library that supports:
 * output binary blobs as hex.
 * resolves view dependencies (using Stand-In tables).
 * output compared against original mysqldump.
-Linked to travis-ci testing system (testing from php 5.3 to 7.3 & hhvm)
 * dumps stored routines (functions and procedures).
 * dumps events.
 * does extended-insert and/or complete-insert.